 Despite these setbacks, the American architectural academy seemed to be expanding and ignoring the disruption entirely.
 At the beginning of the recession, 5 wholly new accredited architecture programs sought candidacy in 2009.
 Instead of maintaining a steady state, by 2015, the number had grown to 18 programs either seeking or in candidacy.
 This expansion continued as almost half the graduates of accredited architecture programs in the United States did not seek licensure even though most had completed their internships.
-The sexpansion architectural academy accredited architecture programs are understood as a sexpansion continued as almost half the graduates of accredited architecture programs in the United States did not seek licensure even though most had completed their internships.
+The sexpansion architectural academy accredited architecture programs are under the seek licensure even though most had completed their internships.
+The sexpansion architectural academy accredited architecture programs are under the sexpansion according to th

 The travails of architectural academia must be seen against the background of broader disruption to higher education.
 Since the recession began digital learning has proliferated and renders the need to be in the classroom increasingly optional.
-Undergraduate students taking online courses rose from 15 percent in 2008 to 47 percent in 2014, and the sudden proliferation of Massive Open Online Courses (MOOCs) in 2008, and their early adoption by elite universities augers yet more dramatic change.
-Universities not able to join this transformation by producing their own online curricula may suffer.
+Undergraduate students taking online courses rose from 15 percent in 2008 to 47 percent in 2014, 18 and the sudden proliferation of Massive Open Online Courses (MOOCs) in 2008, and their early adoption by elite universities augers yet more dramatic change.
+19 Universities not able to join this transformation by producing their own online curricula may suffer.
 Kevin Carey in his book, The End of College, predicts that perhaps only 50 American colleges and universities will survive the disruptions of the twenty-first century, with digital technology causing schools to be absorbed or simply cease to exist.
+20

 A looming demographic may trigger Carey's prediction.
 In his book Demographics and the Demand for Higher Education, Nathan Grawe projects a bleak enrollment outlook for most institutions as a byproduct of the recession.
-Because many delayed starting families as the economy collapsed, the college population will decline by approximately 15 percent starting around 2026, with the effect varying by region.
-Schools not well regarded by the remaining population may not recover.
+Because many delayed starting families as the economy collapsed, the college population will decline by approximately 15 percent starting around 2026, with the effect varying by region.21 Schools not well regarded by the remaining population may not recover.